Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

 ## APIM implementation

-Handling PII anonymization and deanonymization in APIM are done using policy fragments.
+Handling PII anonymization and deanonymization in APIM are done using policy framgments.
 The following policies can be used to implement the above process:

 ### Setting up policy fragments

-1. **pii-anonymization** policy fragment:
+1. **pii-anonymization** policy fragement:

 Anonymization service connection information used by this fragment are stored in APIM named values.
 The following named values are used in the policy fragment:

 - `piiServiceUrl`: The URL of the PII anonymization API.
 - `piiServiceKey`: The subscription key for the PII anonymization API.

->**NOTE:**Before adding the policy fragment to the API, make sure to create the above named values in APIM and set their values accordingly.
->You need to have also an Azure Language Service resource created in your Azure subscription and the endpoint URL and subscription key for the resource should be set in the above named values.

-This policy fragment is expecting the following variables to be set in the target API inbound policy:
+This policy framgment is expecting the following variables to be set in the target API inbound policy:

 - `piiConfidenceThreshold`: The confidence score threshold for PII entity detection (default is 0.8).
 - `piiEntityCategoryExclusions`: A comma-separated list of PII entity categories to exclude from the anonymization process (default is PersonType only).
 [Full list of categories](https://learn.microsoft.com/en-us/azure/ai-services/language-service/personally-identifiable-information/concepts/entity-categories)